AynmShawn4/Quadris/README.md

 A tetris like 2D game

-Implemented in C++ OOP.Originally have textual mode and graphical mode
+Implemented in C++ OOP.
+Originally have both textual mode and graphical mode

-However, i partially re-implement this game for showcase purpose.
+However, i partially re-implement only graphical mode of this game for showcase purpose using SDL library.

 <b>textual Mode</b>